-To continue our support and the important conversation on racism globally, we spoke to Show Racism the Red Card about their work, the resources they offer and how anyone can be involved in supporting the fight against racism.
+To continue our support and the important conversation on racism globally, we spoke to Show Racism the Red Card about their work, Wear Red Day and how to donate, plus the resources they offer and how anyone can be involved in supporting the fight against racism.

 Interview with Paul Kearns, Deputy Chief Executive at Show Racism The Red Card.